commandus/tlns/README.md

 - packets from gateways and try to parse received packet
 - network and app keys from the socket or file and then update message stage in the queue.
-- end-device recomendation what gateway it the best for end-device, last received sequence number
+- end-device recommendation what gateway it the best for end-device, last received sequence number
 - receives message to be send to the end-device from the app server

 Receiver wait until socket or file descriptor indicates data arrived using select() call.